tarnjit458/HomeFinder/home-finder/Backend/README.md

 # Adding test data into your local database

+- Run pip install requests

+Two open terminals required

-- Go to the mysite folder
+- 1. In one terminal go to home-finder/mysite/ and run the drop_all_tables.py file
+- 2. In the second terminal, go to home-finder/ and run manage.py migrate
+- 3. In the second terminal, run python manage.py runserver
-- run python csvparser.py
+- 4. In the first terminal, run python csvparser.py